Welcome to today's edition of the Rush 24-7 podcast.

 He can't say this judge's name right half the time.

-Thinks that uh Barack Obama is Obama Osama.
+Thinks that Barack Obama is Obama Osama.

-It's the theater of absurdity.
+It's the theater of absurd.

-What governs the Democrats, I can tell you this, folks, we'll get into specific analysis here in mere moments.
+And what governs the Democrats, I can tell you this, folks, we'll get into specific analysis here in mere moments.

 Arrogance.

-I I think the staff, they write Senator Kennedy's questions.
+The liberals on this committee and their staff, I think the staff, they write Senator Kennedy's questions.

-In fact, Alito interrupted one of Kennedy's questions, which was not a question, it was a it was a statement and a recitation of things.
+In fact, Alito interrupted one of Kennedy's questions, which was not a question.

-And Kennedy looked up like, how dare you speak.
+And Kennedy looked up like, how dare you speak?

 I'm speaking.